Any change, even a change for the better, is always accompanied by drawbacks and discomfort. – Arnold Bennett

 What positive action could I take right now?

 As you work through these questions, it’s important that you set reasonable expectations.
 Don’t be unrealistic about your circumstances.
-Be very real and look at things as a scientist would while working through an experiment.
+Be very real and look at things as a scientist would while working on an experiment.
 Something unexpected has happened in the lab, and the scientist must now figure out what would be the best course of action moving forward.

-Within every situation there will be some things that you will be able to control.
-For starters you can control your psychology and response to the situation.
+Within every situation, there will be some things that you will be able to control.
+For starters, you can control your psychology and response to the situation.
 However, you might also be able to take control of other things that are outside of you.
 Take control of these things first so that you can gain some influence over these unexpected circumstances.
 Then with everything else, you must simply adapt and make the best use of the opportunities that are now available.

 Finally, take immediate positive action.
 Don’t let things be.
 Don’t deny the situation or wait to deal with it later.
 Things are probably unlikely to improve unless you instigate the change.
 Therefore as a final step, take some kind of positive action moving forward.
 Even moving forward in a small way can be of great value in the future.